Wilson leads UC Davis against UC Irvine after 30-point game

 Irvine, California; Saturday, 8 p.m.
 EST

-BOTTOM LINE: UC Davis visits UC Irvine after Marcus Wilson scored 30 points in UC Davis’ 76-70 overtime victory over the Long Beach State Beach.
+BOTTOM LINE: UC Davis visits UC Irvine after Marcus Wilson scored 30 points in UC Davis’ 76-70 overtime victory against the Long Beach State Beach.

-The Anteaters have gone 11-4 at home.
-UC Irvine is 3-4 in games decided by 3 points or fewer.
+The Anteaters are 11-4 on their home court.
+UC Irvine averages 77.3 points and has outscored opponents by 9.3 points per game.

-The Aggies are 11-8 in conference matchups.
-UC Davis ranks second in the Big West shooting 35.2% from 3-point range.
+The Aggies are 11-8 in Big West play.
+UC Davis ranks fifth in the Big West giving up 74.8 points while holding opponents to 45.1% shooting.

-The teams meet for the second time in conference play this season.
-UC Davis won 75-72 in the last matchup on Jan.
-17. Niko Rocak led UC Davis with 17 points, and Jurian Dixon led UC Irvine with 16 points.
+The teams play for the second time this season in Big West play.
+UC Davis won the last matchup 75-72 on Jan.
+17. Niko Rocak scored 17 points to help lead the Aggies to the victory.

-TOP PERFORMERS: Dixon is scoring 15.7 points per game and averaging 3.5 rebounds for the Anteaters.
-Andre Henry is averaging 1.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jurian Dixon is scoring 15.7 points per game with 3.5 rebounds and 2.4 assists for the Anteaters.
+Andre Henry is averaging 13.3 points and 2.5 rebounds while shooting 49.0% over the last 10 games.

-Connor Sevilla is averaging 13.8 points for the Aggies.
-Carl Daughtery Jr. is averaging 1.5 made 3-pointers over the last 10 games.
+Connor Sevilla is scoring 13.8 points per game with 1.7 rebounds and 0.8 assists for the Aggies.
+Wilson is averaging 16 points and 4.4 assists over the past 10 games.

 LAST 10 GAMES: Anteaters: 7-3, averaging 78.0 points, 36.1 rebounds, 16.9 assists, 9.1 steals and 5.7 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 70.7 points per game.